 1-D LINEAR BARCODES

-UPC-E: UPC-E is the baby brother of the UPC-A barcode.
-This condensed versions is about half the size of a UPC-A barcode.
+UPC-E is the baby brother of the UPC-A barcode.
+This condensed version is about half the size of a UPC-A barcode.
 As a result, it is typically used on small products where space is limited.
 Similar to UPC-A, it is typically used in retail and supermarket applications.

-CODE 93: Designed to address some of the short comings of older barcodes such as Code 39.
-This barcode encode data more compactly and with higher data redundancy.
+Designed to address some of the shortcomings of older barcodes such as Code 39.
+This barcode encodes data more compactly and with higher data redundancy.
 Most often used in Automotive and Healthcare applications.

-GS1 DataBar Omnidirectional: These are high data density codes designed to hold the 14 digits Global Trade Item Number (GTIN).
-Because it is smaller than both the UPC and EAN barcodes, it works especially well for more compact package.
+These are high data density codes designed to hold the 14 digits Global Trade Item Number (GTIN).
+Because it is smaller than both the UPC and EAN barcodes, it works especially well for a more compact package.
 Common applications include coupons used by retail and supermarkets.

 2-D MATRIX BARCODES

-QR Codes: Quick Read or QR codes contain square blocks of black cells with three finder patterns.
+Quick Response Codes (QR codes) contain square blocks of black cells with three finder patterns.
 Originally designed for tracking parts during assembly of vehicles.
-Since then it’s grown exponential do due the availability of readers on smartphones.
+Since then it’s grown exponentially due to the availability of readers on smartphones.
 Uses including automotive, manufacturing, and marketing.